OluWhyte/Harthio/docs/marketing/HARTHIO_ACQUISITION_CONTENT_LIBRARY_V0.4.md

 I built something I'm really excited about and would love your thoughts.

-It's called Harthio - a platform for meaningful conversations with people who truly understand what you're going through.
+It's called Harthio - your complete support platform:

+🤝 Meaningful conversations with people who get it
+🤖 24/7 AI companion for anytime support
+📊 Track your recovery & progress visually
+📈 Custom trackers for mood, habits, wellness
+✅ Daily check-ins to monitor your journey

 You know that feeling when you're dealing with something and think "nobody gets it"?
 Harthio fixes that.